nateware/fast-aes/README.md

 ## Replacement Code

-Refer to the [Ruby OpenSSL documentation](http://ruby-doc.org/stdlib-2.0/libdoc/openssl/rdoc/OpenSSL.html) for details on how to leverage AES:
+Refer to the [Ruby OpenSSL documentation](http://ruby-doc.org/stdlib-2.0/libdoc/openssl/rdoc/OpenSSL.html) for details on how to leverage AES in Ruby:

-    cipher = OpenSSL::Cipher.new 'AES-256-CBC'
+    cipher = OpenSSL::Cipher.new 'AES-128-CBC'
     cipher.encrypt
     iv = cipher.random_iv